Clark's 3-pointer lifts No. 6 Iowa over No. 2 Indiana, 86-85 - WHIZ News

 IOWA CITY, Iowa (AP) — Caitlin Clark’s buzzer-beating 3-pointer lifted No. 6 Iowa to an 86-85 win over No. 2 Indiana on Sunday.

-Clark, who scored 34 points and added nine rebounds and nine assists, took the inbound pass from Kate Martin with 1.5 seconds left, dribbled once, and took an off-balance shot from the right side that rolled in as the horn sounded.
-Clark immediately ran off the court into the crowd before returning to the court to celebrate with her teammates.
+Clark, who scored 34 points and added nine rebounds and nine assists, took the inbound pass from Kate Martin with 1.5 seconds left while coming off a screen from Monika Czinano.
+Her off-balance shot from the right side that rolled in as the horn sounded.

+“Caitlin, we knew she had it the whole time,” Iowa coach Lisa Bluder said of the shot.

+“Monika set a really good screen,” Clark said.
+“I came off it, and I was probably more open than I should have been.
+There was not much time to find the room and try to get it off at the same time, but I hoped for the best.
+It kind of spun around for a second.”

+Indiana coach Teri Moren said Chloe Moore-McNeil was assigned to guard Clark, but she slipped coming around the Czinano screen.

+“I don’t know if she got her foot tangled or if she fell on her own,” Moren said.
+“I think would have been different if she would have been able to stay on her feet.”

 Indiana had held the Hawkeyes without a field goal in the final 1:30, taking an 85-83 lead on Mackenzie Holmes’ two free throws.
-Iowa coach Lisa Bluder called a timeout and advanced the ball to midcourt to set up the game-winning shot.
+Bluder called a timeout and advanced the ball to midcourt to set up the game-winning shot.

+The clock originally had just eight-tenths of a second on it when Holmes was going to go to the line, but after a replay review seven-tenths of a second were added.

+“They can go to the monitor any time in the last two minutes, and I’m so glad they did,” Bluder said.

 The Hawkeyes (23-6, 15-3 Big Ten), denied a chance to share the Big Ten title after Tuesday’s 96-68 loss to Maryland, snapped the 14-game winning streak of the Hoosiers (26-2, 16-2) and finished in a tie with Maryland for second place in the conference.